pingcap/docs/tidb-cloud/tidb-cloud-budget.md

 > **Note:**
 >
+> - Once a custom budget is deleted, you will no longer receive any alert emails related to it.
-> The **Serverless Spending Limit** budget cannot be deleted because it is automatically created by TiDB Cloud to help you track the cost of a TiDB Serverless scalable cluster against its [spending limit](/tidb-cloud/manage-serverless-spend-limit.md).
+> - The **Serverless Spending Limit** budget cannot be deleted because it is automatically created by TiDB Cloud to help you track the cost of a TiDB Serverless scalable cluster against its [spending limit](/tidb-cloud/manage-serverless-spend-limit.md).

 To delete a custom budget, take the following steps: